Birth rate: Population control

 In the 20th century, several authoritarian governments sought either to increase or to decrease the birth rates, sometimes through forceful intervention.
 One of the most notorious natalist policies was that in communist Romania in 1967–1990, during the time of communist leader Nicolae Ceaușescu, who adopted a very aggressive natalist policy which included outlawing abortion and contraception, routine pregnancy tests for women, taxes on childlessness, and legal discrimination against childless people.
 This policy has been depicted in movies and documentaries (such as 4 Months, 3 Weeks and 2 Days, and Children of the Decree).
 These policies temporarily increased birth rates for a few years, but this was followed by a decline due to the increased use of illegal abortion.
 Ceaușescu's policy resulted in over 9,000 deaths of women due to illegal abortions, large numbers of children put into Romanian orphanages by parents who could not cope with raising them, street children in the 1990s (when many orphanages were closed and the children ended on the streets), and overcrowding in homes and schools.
 Ultimately, this aggressive natalist policy led to a generation who eventually led the Romanian Revolution which overthrew and executed him.

 In stark contrast to Ceaușescu's natalist policy was China's one child policy, in effect from 1978 to 2015, which included abuses such as forced abortions.
-This policy has also been deemed responsible for the common practice of sex selective abortion which led to an imbalanced sex ratio in the country.
+This policy has also been deemed responsible for the common practice of sex-selective abortion which led to an imbalanced sex ratio in the country.
 Given strict family size limitations and a preference for sons, girls became unwanted in China because they were considered as depriving the parents of the chance of having a son.
 With the progress of prenatal sex-determination technologies and induced abortion, the one-child policy gradually turned into a one-son policy.

-In many countries, the steady decline in birth rates over the past decades can largely be attributed to the significant gains in women's freedoms, such as tackling forced marriage and child marriage, access to contraception, equal access to education, and increased socioeconomic opportunities.
-Women of all economic, social, religious and educational persuasions are choosing to have fewer children as they are gaining more control over their own reproductive rights.
-Apart from more children living into their adult years, women are often more ambitious to take up education and paid work outside the home, and to live their own lives rather than just a life of reproduction and unpaid domestic work.
-Birth rates have fallen due to the introduction of family planning clinics and other access to contraception.
+In many countries, the steady decline in birth rates over the past decades can largely be attributed to access to contraception, equal access to education, and increased socioeconomic opportunities, as well as women of all economic, social, religious and educational persuasions are choosing to have fewer children.